 What is High Porosity Hair?

-According to Healthline, high porosity hair is hair that attracts and loses moisture easily.
+High porosity hair is hair that attracts and loses moisture easily.
 If you have high porosity hair, it means that water, oils, and other types of products can be easily absorbed by your hair, but because your hair is highly porous, it may not be able to retain moisture as well as other types of hair.

 The reason high porosity hair behaves that way has to do with the structure of the hair strand.
 When the cuticles, which are the outermost layer of the hair, are too far apart, your hair is highly porous.